sporto/elm-example-app/readme.md

 ## TODO

-- Validation for player name
+- Validation for player name when empty
-- Add perk to player
-  - Save perk-player to server
 - Search box for perks
-- More server fixtures
 - Tests?
 - Add FA icons
 - When deleting a player delete associated perksPlayers

-Guide:

-## Installing Webpack

-- packages to install

-npm install -S webpack
-npm i -S webpack-dev-server
-file-loader
-css-loader
-style-loader
-extract-text-webpack-plugin
-npm install -S elm-webpack-loader basscss

-- change 'src' in elm-package